What If Planning Ltd, (FSP648749), trading as “Moneta” holds a license issued by the Financial Markets Authority to provide financial advice.

 For insurances, we receive commissions from the insurance companies.

 If you decide to take out insurance, the insurer will pay a commission to Moneta based on the amount of the premium.
+If we refer you to another professional to provide a service we cannot, we may receive a referral fee.

 From time to time, product providers may also reward us for the overall business we provide to them.
 They may give us gifts or other incentives.